MKme/PyBoard/README.md

 # PyBoard STM32 Microcontroller stuffs that Eric figures out about this handy little board

-Pyboard STM32 Stuff, code, ideas and any tutorials I make will be wtored here and videos linked on YouTube
+Pyboard STM32 Stuff, code, ideas and any tutorials I make will be stored here and videos linked on YouTube
 <p align="center">
 <br>
 🐦 <a href="https://twitter.com/mkmeorg">Twitter</a>